eclair fillings featured image

 If you can make something with lemon juice and zest, you can probably use lime juice and zest instead.
 This is definitely the case for fruit curds.

 Unfortunately, unless you add food coloring, lime curd comes out yellow like lemon curd does.
-Which is a bit of a bummer.
+That’s its only downside.

 Homemade cherry curd